The Apostle Paul’s Law v. Grace Dichotomy

 My spiritual conversion collapsed soon after that.
 It didn’t matter that I still had experiences that I couldn’t explain away.
 One leg was simply not enough to support my testimony.
 I gave my life to Jesus and over time I discovered that my spiritual experiences did not hold up under scrutiny.

-Kicking out the Legs of Conversion Spiritual conversion is the toughest to target since Mormons are so protective of it.
+Spiritual conversion is the toughest to target since Mormons are so protective of it.
 Ex-Mormons might have a shot though, by talking about the spiritual experiences they had while active, and why they failed the test of time.
 Most Christians will need to go after social and doctrinal conversion instead.

 First, find out what kind of Mormon you’re talking to.
 Does she believe her leaders’ words are always inspired?
 Does she blur the lines between culture and doctrine?
 Is she LDS because of the great programs and family values?
 Does she think people leave the church because they intellectualize their way out?
 If so, she’s probably a cultural Mormon.